Questions and Answers about traindee®

 There are dogs where this method works best and the pulling behavior is minimized by itself.

-We do not necessarily see an advantage in this combination.
+We do not necessarily see an advantage in combination with a flexi or retractable leash.
 The only idea would be to prevent an abrupt stop and thus leash jerk when the dog runs off and the “stopper button” is pressed.
 Here of course, it would make sense in principle, because the forces that act with a long run-up and sudden stop on man and dog, can already be enormous.

-Due to the 4-fold stretchability of the traindee®, however, we recommend, especially with long drag lines, to attach the traindee® on the side of the human and not directly to the chest harness.
+Due to the 4-fold stretchability of the traindee®, however, we recommend, especially with long trailing leads, to attach the traindee® on the side of the human and not directly to the chest harness.
 This is the only way to have full control over your dog’s range of motion even at 10 or 15 meters.
+But this mounting option is hardly achievable with bulky flexi or retractable leashes.

-A more or less extended Flexi-Leash, can therefore also be considered as a long drag line.
+A more or less extended Flexi-Leash, can therefore also be considered as a long trailing lead.
 So please consider, if the Flexi-Leash is extended to e.g. 10m, then your dog would have an additional range of up to 2m with the 0.5m traindee.

 The traindee® is not a meaningless “toy” that calls itself a shock absorber and just shows a few cm of stretch.
 Only the enormous elasticity, creates the desired, gentle deceleration.
 Please use the traindee® accordingly!